switch120/ps5-ping/README.md

-# ps5-ping
+# PS5-ping
-Periodically check for PS5 Availability at local Target stores.
+Target gets intermittent drops of product, and each store can only sell consoles online when in high demand.
+Use this app to Periodically check for PS5 Availability at local Target stores and notify by SMS if any are found.

 # Notifications
 Notifies via SMS using AWS SNS, available on the AWS free tier.